 The specifications in subclause 7.4.2.2 apply with following modifications and additions.

+hevc_prefix_byte indicates that the current NAL unit is an HEVC NAL unit in a bitstream containing a mixture of AVC NAL units and HEVC NAL units.
+When avc_base_layer_flag is equal 0 in the VPS that is active for the CVS, hevc_prefix_byte shall not be present for any NAL unit in the CVS.
+If hevc_prefix_byte is present it shall be equal to 0x16.
+Otherwise, (hevc_prefix_byte is not present), it is inferred to be equal to 0.

 nal_unit_type specifies the type of RBSP data structure contained in the NAL unit as specified in Table 7 1.

 When one picture picA of a layer layerA has nal_unit_type equal to TSA_N or TSA_R, each picture in the same access unit as picA in a direct or indirect reference layer of layerA shall have nal_unit_type equal to TSA_N or TSA_R.